 COMMUNITY SPOKESPERSON

-Several youth involved in ICO programs became victims of gun violence at within a span of a few days, resulting in one being fatally wounded.
+Within a span of a few days, several youth involved in ICO programs became victims of gun violence, one being fatally wounded.
 ICO’s involvement with the community was pivotal.
 Pastor Olu was called upon to be a community healing agent as he spoke with students, school administrators and other community leaders.
-In the wake of this difficult summer, ICO was invited to expand its program to the south of Finch.
+In the wake of this difficult summer, ICO was invited to expand its programming to the south side of Finch.
 In October of that year, the after-school program at Oakdale Park Middle School began.

 2008